izzyzs/tbs-ecomm-prototyping/README.md

 debugging UI and why reinvent the wheel?
 I also had Codex generate most of the UI and styling, as my main goal is experience building backend systems, and being more of a generalist, full-stack engineer.

+## Repository Structure

+I decided on a monorepo, with the application split into 6 seperate packages, all found at the `package/` directory generally corresponding with the layers of Clean Architecture, as described by Uncle Bob in his book with the same name.

+### **Enterprise Business Rules (Entities & Repositories)**

+These are found in `@tbs/core` package, located at the `core/` directory.
+Here you can find business entities and rules, alongside the necessary interfaces required for data access in the repositories.

+### **Application Business Rules (Use Cases)**

+You can find use cases in the client facing packages, `internal-dashboard` and `store-front` (each located in the directory sharing the same name.)
+Currently, only use cases of the store-front have been implemented.

+### **Interface Adapters (Gateways, Controllers, and Presenters)**

+The interface adapters are found in the `@tbs/adapters` package, located at the `adapters/` directories.

+### **Frameworks and Drivers**

+The frameworks and drivers of the project are found in a few different places.
+The UI is found in `internal-dashboard` and `store-front`.
+Mappers and types used for UI state are found in `@tbs/view-models`, the `view-models/` directory.

+### Note:

+(As of 6/27/2026) Not the entirety of this project was implemented following Clean Architecture.
+I had decided a few months in that it would make sense to start to refactor the code into such an architecture to have a clean seperation of concerns before the complexity layered on, the goal is to implement clean architecture entirely.

+## Did I Use AI?

+When I started the project, I kept my use of AI to a minimum.
+I used it mainly for debugging and ideation.
+There was a point where I used Codex early on, but I realized that it would've handicapped my learning as an inexperienced developer, and the code produced was well beyond the scope of which I've written before, so I decided to not move on with it after the first pull request.

+From that point forward I had commited to writing code myself, only relying on AI as a debugging assistant, an intuition aid, and a tutor/reference when working with new technology or tech with terrible documentation.

+I did end up using it heavily for frontend design.
+I don't care much to specialize in it, and simply understanding the basics and different components utilized in frontend is enough for me.
+I didn't want to spend 30 minutes perfecting a gradient or color palettes.